 Players may sign up for any open Legends Junior Tour event, given they meet the eligibility requirements of the Tour and the individual tournament.
 Individual tournament eligibility requirements can be found on the specific championship information page.
 Players must be a member of the Texas Junior Golf Alliance to compete on the Legends Junior Tour.
 For more information on the Alliance, please click here.

 Tournament Acceptance Notice

 Players will be notified, via email, when they have been accepted into the tournament.
 It is the player's responsibility to log on to the website to check the starting field, write down their tee time, schedule a practice round, and secure hotel reservations.

 Information concerning parings, starting times, etc., will be posted on the website no later than 2 days after the tournament entry deadline and will be emailed to players and parents.

 In the event of the competition being oversubscribed, the order of alternate players will be determined on a first-come, first-served basis.
 This will be done immediately after the closing date for entries.
 All unsuccessful entrants will be notified without delay, but may be given an opportunity to compete if withdrawals subsequently occur.
-Entry fees will be refunded to those entrants on the waiting list who do not make into the tournament.
+A alternate player will not be charged the tournament entry fee until he has been accepted into the tournament field.

 Tournament yardage will vary based on the following factors: strength of field, overall difficulty of the golf course and daily weather conditions.
 On average, the following yardages will be used:

 Electronic Measuring Devices